5. Identify the optimal sequence of capabilities to demonstrate or release

 Coming

-Some factor to consider when prioritizing a capability:
+Some factors to consider when prioritizing a capability:

 • Is the capability important for the next release of the product?